 The verde in Italian salsa verde doesn’t come from tomatillos, jalapenos, or cilantro.
 Instead, Italian salsa verde is verde because of parsley.
 Lots and lots of parsley!
 It’s the main ingredient.

-You can chop it up by hand or in a food processor.
+You can chop the parsley up by hand or in a food processor.
 Don’t puree it though.
 This is not pesto.
 You want it to still have quite a bit of texture, see:

 There sure is a lot of parsley in there.
 For the small jar of salsa verde in the picture, we used an entire bouquet of flat leaf parsley.

 With all that parsley you might be thinking that this sauce is bland.
 You would be wrong.
-This sauce has serious power due to a number of strong-flavored ingredients: capers, garlic, onion, anchovy paste and dijon mustard.
+This sauce has serious power due to a number of strong-flavored ingredients: capers, garlic, onion, anchovy paste, and Dijon mustard.
 Yes, really.
 All of those power houses.
-Italian salsa verde has some stuff going on.
+Italian salsa verde has some delicious stuff going on.